Riborok/Long-arithmetic/README.md

 Begin

-  Writeln('Welcome to long arithmetic.
-Available opretors: +, -, *, div, mod (calculations occur in the base number system NS).');
+  Writeln('Welcome to the long arithmetic.
+Available operators: +, -, *, div, mod (calculations occur in the base number system NS).');
   Writeln('To change the base number system NS enter ~$.
 To reset the answer enter clr.
 To get the answer enter =.
 To complete the process enter !');
   Writeln('Warning!
 Numbers must be integers');
   Writeln;